fiboup/edgelibs/packages/hono-firebase-auth/README.md

 ```

-To make your custom current user context, don't forget to write your custom Hono variable
+To make your custom current user context type-safe, don't forget to write your custom Hono variable

 ```ts